 - 1 pair of scissors

 Elise says, “with copious presents to buy, and mouths to feed, I have tried to create a smallish shopping list that will create a delicious platter while still sticking to a realistic budget.
 Conscious food styling is the key, it’s all about choosing quality ingredients and using them wisely.
 If food is created with love and good ingredients, everyone will enjoy it!”

-This platter will feed around 15 people and the ingredients will cost around $150-$200.
 The below shopping list is what you’ll need to fill the inside of your wreath.
+(For about 15 people).

 - 220g rocket (arugula)